rblades/dhworkbook_master/docs/supporting materials/git-rstudio.md

 3. Under 'Version control system' select the 'Git' tab.

-    You now have a new option in the pane at top right, beside 'environment' and 'history': 'git'.
+    You now have a new option in the pane at top right, beside 'Environment' and 'History': 'git'.

-4. Click on 'git'.
+4. Click on 'Git'.

     The panel now displays all of the files created in this project folder.